+Figure 2.6 Physical Network Device Direct I/O Assignment

 SR-IOV

-Single Root I/O Virtualization (SR-IOV) specification is defined by the PCI-SIG (PCI Special Interest Group).
+The Single Root I/O Virtualization (SR-IOV) specification is defined by the PCI-SIG (PCI Special Interest Group).
 This is a PCI Express (PCI-e) that extends a single physical PCI function to share its PCI resources as separate virtual functions (VFs).

 The physical function contains the SR-IOV capability structure and manages the SR-IOV functionality (it can be used to configure and control a PCIe device).